 To enter meals as an unreimbursed employee expense on Form 2106:

-- From within your TaxACT return (Online or Desktop) click the Federal Q&A tab
+- From within your TaxAct® return (Online or Desktop) click the Federal tab.
+On smaller devices, click in the upper left-hand corner, then select Federal.

 - Click Itemized or Standard Deductions to expand the section, then click Unreimbursed employee expenses - Subject to 2% of AGI limit